Robust Contracts with Exploration: Constant Technology

-The above analysis shows that, for $s_1\ge c_0/\mathbb{E}_{F_0}[y]$, the worst-case overall payoff guarantee of any linear first-period contract $w_1\kh{y}=s_1 y$ is exactly characterized by program \eqref{eqn:prog}.
-In the proof of Lemma \ref{lem:optlinear} in Appendix \ref{app:proofp1}, we formally show the existence of minimum in this program, and its continuity in the first-period share $s_1$.
-We first reformulate program \eqref{eqn:prog} as an equivalent maximization problem with continuous objective function and compact feasible region, and then invoke Berge's maximum theorem to prove the required existence and continuity.
-Since the overall payoff guarantee of a linear first-period contract $w_1\kh{y}=s_1 y$ is continuous in the first-period share $s_1$, it achieves a maximum.
-This maximum is also the optimal guarantee over all linear contracts.

-Specifically, under a linear first-period contract $w_1$, the expression of $V_2^*\kh{{w}_1, a_1}=\Phi\kh{w_1,a_1}^2$ given by equation \eqref{eqn:optsecond} gets simplified, thus showing that both the objective and the constraint of program \eqref{eqn:prog} depend on the choice variables $\kh{F_1,c_1}$ only through the value of $\kh{\mathbb{E}_{F_1}\fkh{y},c_1}$.
-Moreover, $\Phi$ is the maximum of four continuous functions, so it is itself continuous.
-To complete the proof, we only need to show that the value of $\kh{\mathbb{E}_{F_1}\fkh{y},c_1}$ can be restricted to a compact region without affecting the infimum value of program \eqref{eqn:prog}, and that region changes in a continuous\footnote{In the language of correspondences, both upper and lower hemicontinuous.} manner when the first period share $s_1$ changes.
+Similar to Theorem \ref{prop:1grow}, the proof of Theorem \ref{prop:1} takes two steps: (1) improve any nonlinear first-period contract to a linear one; (2) prove that the maximum of the principal's first-period problem exists within the class of linear first-period contracts.
+Since the principal's optimal second-period payoff guarantee in the previous subsection takes a more complicated form (equation \eqref{eqn:optsecond}), the proof here is more lengthy, but the main idea remains the same.
+In particular, the closed-form characterization is very useful.
+First, it provides a tool to compare the overall payoff guarantee between different first-period contracts, essential for showing that any nonlinear first-period contract can be improved by a linear one.
+Second, the expression \eqref{eqn:optsecond} is the maximum of four continuous functions (in the appropriate sense of continuity), and the continuity is key to show existence of an optimal linear contract.

-Combining Lemmas \ref{lem:affine} and \ref{lem:optlinear}, we prove the main result of this section, Theorem \ref{prop:1}, which establishes the optimality of a linear first-period contract.
-Although Lemma \ref{lem:second} in the previous section shows that, following nonlinear first-period contracts, optimal second-period contracts may also be nonlinear in some cases, here we demonstrate that the principal's optimal overall payoff guarantee is achieved by a linear first-period contract (along with an optimally chosen linear second-period contract).
-In our model, the principal has the opportunity to explore in the first period, and linear first-period contracts are optimal in terms of utilizing the exploration opportunity, making them even more robust.
+Although Lemma \ref{lem:second} shows that, following nonlinear first-period contracts, optimal second-period contracts may also be nonlinear in some cases, here we demonstrate that he principal's optimal overall payoff guarantee is achieved by a linear first-period contract (along with an optimally chosen linear second-period contract).
+The principal has the opportunity to explore in the first period, and linear first-period contracts are optimal in terms of utilizing the exploration opportunity, making them even more robust.